Shopstar Design System

 Interbank is one of the largest banks in Peru.
 One of its benefit platforms is Shopstar.pe, an e-commerce site that allows customers to redeem credit card points for products from various marketplaces and small businesses.

-In 2022, I took the lead in building a Design System in Figma to improve efficiency, ensure consistency, and elevate the overall visual design.
-This initiative resulted in a 75% increase in overall workflow efficiency.
+In 2022, I took the lead in building a Design System in Figma to tackle collaboration challenges and design inconsistencies.
+This initiative resulted in a 75% increase in overall workflow efficiency and increased team engagement.

 How might we build a Design System to improve team collaboration and design efficiency, ensuring consistent experiences throughout the platform?